 AS A VOLUNTEER, YOU'LL GET TO:

-- Experience the real, un-cut Cape Town as a responsible traveler and volunteer daily in the township communities surrounding the city
+- Experience the real, uncensored Cape Town as a responsible traveler and volunteer daily in township communities surrounding the city

-- Be a positive role model for children at girls’ and boys’ clubs, encouraging trust and positive relationships through the discussion of topical subjects
+- Be a positive role model for children at girls’ and boys’ clubs, encouraging trust and positive relationships through the discussion of important and relevant subjects

 - Engage with groups of vulnerable teenagers and young adults, delivering skills workshops and support groups that help them deal with early pregnancy and finding a job

-- Take advantage of the once-in-a-lifetime activities this city has to offer, including cage-diving with Great white sharks, whale watching, visiting Nelson Mandela’s prison cell, or snorkeling with seals
+- Take advantage of the once-in-a-lifetime activities the city has to offer, including abseiling down Table Mountain, tasting some of the finest wine in the world, whale watching, and snorkeling with seals

 About the Destination

-Volunteers live in a shared volunteer and intern house in Muizenberg, just 3 minutes away from one of the most popular beaches in Cape Town’s South Peninsula.
-Aside from being one of the best surfing beaches around (ready to get suited up?), it’s an area filled with vibey bars, cafes, and amazing restaurants.
+Volunteers live in a shared volunteer and intern house in Muizenberg, which is just three minutes from one of the most popular beaches in Cape Town’s South Peninsula.
+Aside from being one of the best surfing beaches around, it’s an area filled with vibey bars, cafes, and amazing restaurants.
 Our team of international and local staff members live and work with you, so expect to see and do more than most tourists could ever dream of.

 Fun & Travel

-You can hike up the magnificent Table Mountain, or take the cable car to the top.
+South Africa was named the top adventure travel destination in the world, so you will be spoiled for choice when it comes to adventure activities.
+Hike up the magnificent Table Mountain or take the cable car to the top.
 Once you’ve soaked in the breath-taking view, you can choose to abseil your way down.
-Surfing lessons, shark cage diving and sky-diving are also on many tourists’ “bucket lists”, and Cape Town’s mountain ranges make for great mountain-biking too.
+Surfing lessons, stand up paddle boarding on the open ocean, zip lining, snorkeling with seals, shark cage diving, and sky-diving are also on many tourists’ “bucket lists”.

 Beach and Ocean Adventures

-Cape Town has many iconic sites which makes for great photograph opportunities.
-Take a boat trip to Seal Island, visit the celebrated Robben Island and of stand on top of the world-renowned Table Mountain, reaching it either by foot or cable car.
+Cape Town has many iconic sites which make for great photograph opportunities.
+Take a boat trip to Seal Island, take a ferry to Robben Island, visit the winelands, and see the city from the sky on a paragliding tour.
 A convenient and fun way to see more of what the city has to offer is to take the Hop-on, Hop-off City Tour bus.
 You will also have a chance to do some shopping and enjoy fine dining at the V&A Waterfront or at one of the many local food markets.

 Cape Town has something for everyone.
-If you’re not really a city slicker and prefer to discover what nature has to offer, you can experience an African Safari at Aquila Safari – a “Big 5” private game reserve with animals such as the springbok, lion, cape porcupine, olive baboon, leopard, and African elephant.
+If you’re not really a city slicker and prefer to discover what nature has to offer, you can experience an African Safari at Aquila Safari – a “Big 5” private game reserve with animals such as springboks, lions, cape porcupines, olive baboons, leopards, and African elephants.

-The Cape Point at the tip of the Cape Peninsula lies within a nature reserve within the Table Mountain National Park which is a World Heritage Site.
-Cape Point is a nature enthusiast’s paradise with many buck, baboons, Cape Mountain Zebras, birds and a variety of flora and fauna unique to the area.
+Cape Point, at the tip of the Cape Peninsula, lies within a nature reserve within the Table Mountain National Park, which is a World Heritage Site.
+Cape Point is a nature enthusiast’s paradise with many buck, baboons, Cape Mountain Zebras, birds, and a variety of flora and fauna unique to the area.

 Dates & Rates